Southgate pushes all the right buttons as England "peak at the right time"

 [ MORE: 3 things we learned from England v.
 Ukraine | Player ratings ]

-Simply having (arguably) the most talented squad of players at an international tournament is hardly enough to become champions, thus a month of masterful management was to be required of Southgate if England were to have success at EURO 2020.
-Given all of the noise and expectations surrounding this England team, “success” meant nothing short of reaching the semifinals.
+Simply having (arguably) the most talented squad of players at an international tournament is rarely enough to become champions, thus a month of masterful management was always to be required of Southgate if England were to find success at EURO 2020.
+Given the level of noise and expectations surrounding this England team, “success” meant nothing short of reaching the semifinals.

 [ MORE: England want more after reaching EURO 2020 semifinal ]